 Does a normal blood test mean you can exclude inflammatory arthritis?

-No. While normal inflammatory markers (such as ESR and CSP) mean the chances of inflammatory arthritis are less, they don’t completely exclude a diagnosis.
-It would be best if you combined the clinical findings with blood and imaging to confirm or exclude inflammatory arthritis.
+No. While normal inflammatory markers (such as ESR and CSP) and a rheumatoid panel test mean the chances of inflammatory arthritis are lower, they don’t completely exclude a diagnosis.
+Doctors often combine the clinical findings with blood and imaging to confirm or exclude inflammatory arthritis.